Here are some tips on how to find, understand, and use data reported from infrastructure integrations.

 Types of integration data

-- Cloud integrations: Examples: integrations for cloud platform services, including AWS, Azure, and GCP.
+- Cloud integrations: Integrations for cloud platform services, including AWS, Azure, and GCP.

-- On-host integrations: "On-host" refers to our integrations that you can install directly on a host.
+- On-host integrations: "On-host" refers to core services integrations that you can install directly on a host.
 Examples: MySQL, NGINX, Kubernetes, Redis.

 - Metrics: Numeric measurement data.
 Examples: message counts, error counts, and CPU used percentage.
 Metric data appears in an integration's charts.
 For details about what metrics are reported and how to query them, see the documentation for a specific integration.
 For details about data structure, see Data types.